 The final plateau gave us the gift of togetherness and completion.
 As we stood, soaking wet waist-high in rushing waterfalls, we felt accomplished.
 Grateful for our experience.
 We smiled at each other and were relieved that we finished without harm.
 The people seemed to have changed their reaction to climbing the falls.
 They were not scared or concerned any longer.
 They were proud of their accomplishments and were able to move on to something else.

 While we were drying off at the top, I looked down the falls again.
 It looked so tame and inviting.
-I thought, how my perception changed from the top looking down than the perception from the bottom looking up.
+I thought about how my perception changed from the top looking down to the perception from the bottom looking up.

 Closing remarks regarding conquering fear: